 - You can validate or checkpoint the learners’ progress as well as learning through inline checks as well as quizzes or end of video assessments.

 - You can also help learners understand the impact/consequences of their decisions by offering branching pathways.
 At certain junctures of the videos, the learners’ decisions take them to different paths.
 This technique can help them practice the application of learning in a safe environment.

 - You can track the learners’ progress and performance on LMS.

 How can Interactive Video Based Learning strategies be used to meet varied corporate training needs?

 You can apply Interactive Video Based Learning across your varied corporate training needs.
 They can be used for:

 - Supporting ILT/VILT.

-At EI Design, we have a large practice of Video Based Learning and Interactive Video Based Learning.
+At EI, we have a large practice of Video Based Learning and Interactive Video Based Learning.
 Here is a list of our top 5 Interactive Video Based Learning strategies:

 - Create a learning journey that has multiple videos in the Microlearning format to support Formal Training.